 Because of its extra burly components, we think the Baratza Virtuoso+ is a great choice for large families, small offices, or any other setting where a grinder is going to see heavy use.
 It's not the most precise grinder money can buy, but it's close and can handle most anything you would need.

-Our first grind consistency tests involved running pourover-sized grinds through a set of 5 mesh sieves to see how many of those grinds ended up in the ideal size range.
-In this test the Virtuoso+ kept 59% of the grinds in that ideal size range, with an additional 23% sitting just on either side of that ideal.
-That means that only 18% of the grinds sat at the extreme fine or coarse end of the spectrum, which are the grinds most likely to negatively impact a brew.
+Our first grind consistency tests involved running pour-over-sized grinds through a set of 5 mesh sieves to see how many of those grinds ended up in the ideal size range.
+In this test, the Virtuoso+ kept 59% of the grinds in that ideal size range, with an additional 23% sitting just on either side of that ideal.
+That means that only 18% of the grinds sat at the extreme fine or coarse end of the spectrum, which are the grinds most likely to impact a brew negatively.
 Very few models were able to best this mark in our testing.

 In our pour-over testing, we were able to get the Virtuoso+ very close to the ideal extraction time of 3 minutes.
 We also found that cup-to-cup, this extraction time varied very little.
 This is a good indication that the grinder is dishing out similar results time after time, making it easier to get your ideal cup of coffee every morning.

 We did find that this machine got a bit less consistent at both the finer and coarser ends of the spectrum which is relatively common for a mid-range grinder.
 This isn't a huge deal on the fine end, as this machine doesn't really get fine enough to make proper espresso grounds anyway.
-However, the extra fines it produces at the coarser end of the spectrum could over extract your French press brew a bit.
-We highly doubt it will ruin your French press brew, but there were other machines that performed better in this aspect.
+However, the extra fines (coffee dust) it produces at the coarser end of the spectrum could over-extract your French press brew a bit.
+We highly doubt it will totally ruin your French press brew, but there are other machines that perform better in this aspect.